Dads Against Predators: History

 Dads Against Predators was founded in Ohio in 2020 by Joshua Mundy and Jay Carnicom, both of whom pose as minors on the Internet for the purpose of luring people who believe they are sexting minors into filmed, real-life confrontations.
-As of 2021, the group was publishing recordings of its confrontations on Patreon and YouTube.
+As of 2021, the group was publishing recordings of its confrontations on Patreon and YouTube, as well as Locals.

 In October 2020, the Sandusky County Sheriff's Office and Fremont Police Department threatened to press charges against Dads Against Predators, stating that the group's "careless and reckless regard for law and order and due process has resulted in the loss of life, and the situation has gotten out of hand".
 One of the group's leaders, Joshua Mundy, denied that the organization had engaged in any illegal activity.
 As of 2021, the group was alleged to have been tied to the suicides of three people that it had accused of sexual misconduct.
 The leaders of the organization denied having any responsibility for the incidents.

 A video published on social media in 2024 showed a member of Dads Against Predators accusing a man of attempting to meet a 13-year-old girl in a Lubbock branch of Kohl's while holding a picture of him in public, after which the man was physically assaulted.
 According to police, the victim sustained multiple injuries in the face, which led to a swollen right eye and a bleeding nose.
 Lubbock Police Department Lieutenant Brady Cross discouraged the actions of the group and stated that when "you meet someone in a place to take some kind of enforcement action that may not be within your rights, and if you resort to just hitting and assaulting them, you yourself will be in the wrong at that point."

 In October 2024, three California men associated with Dads Against Predators were charged with false imprisonment by violence and felony assault.
 According to police, the men had physically assaulted a man who they had accused of sexual misconduct.
 Later that month, five other members of the group were charged with organized criminal activity in Lakeway, Texas.
 According to the Lakeway Police Department, the DAP members had filmed themselves physically assaulting a person they had accused of sexual misconduct for about five minutes.